Abu Dhabi University

 Abu Dhabi University (ADU) (جامعة أبوظبي) is a private research university with its main campus in Khalifa City, Abu Dhabi, United Arab Emirates, and satellite campuses in Al Ain, Dubai and Madinat Zayed.
-Founded in 2003 by Ali Saeed bin Harmal al-Dhaheri, it's the largest private institution in the country that offers courses in various subjects up to post-graduation.
+Founded in 2003 by Ali Saeed bin Harmal al-Dhaheri, it is the largest private institution in the country that offers courses in various subjects up to post-graduation.

 Overview

 The university's inception can be traced to the Charter of Abu Dhabi University in the year 2000 by Sheikh Hamdan bin Zayed al-Nayhan, the-then Deputy Prime Minister of the United Arab Emirates.
-Following three years of planning, the Abu Dhabi University was inaugurated in June 2003 and opened it's doors to students in September 2003.
+Following three years of planning, the Abu Dhabi University was inaugurated in June 2003 and opened its doors to students in September 2003.
 According to the university, its founders "envisioned an institution that would be among the best in the United Arab Emirates, the Arabian Gulf region, and the world".

 Accreditation

 The College of Business Administration received AACSB accreditation in 2015 and EQUIS in 2017.
 Some College of Engineering programs received accreditation from ABET in 2015.
 In 2016 the university gained accreditation from the Western Association of Schools and Colleges (WASC) in the United States.
 The Bachelor of Architecture course at Abu Dhabi University (ADU) earned the Royal Institute of British Architects (RIBA) accreditation in 2018.
 Abu Dhabi University is a partner with CIMA who has been accredited through the CIMA Global Learning scheme.
+Abu Dhabi University is accredited by the Commission for Academic Accreditation (CAA), the UAE Federal Government's quality assurance agency for higher education.